plone/Products.PortalTransforms/docs/uno_setup.rst

 application
 to do the heavy lifting.
 If you have not installed such an application, Portal
-Transforms will not perfom Word to HTML transforms.
+Transforms will not perform Word to HTML transforms.

 One of the options is Open Office.
 It is not the easiest application to set up